cdukes/general-contract/Contract.md

 ## Confidentiality
 I will not share your credentials, account information, files, or business processes without your explicit authorization.
 I will do my best to guarantee the safety of any data you provide to me, including use of the SFTP protocol to access your server when available, generating randomized passwords for any accounts I create for you, and password-protecting any files I store locally in the course of my work for you.
 As far as long-term file retention is concerned, I only store copies of milestones in our development process, stripped of any sensitive information, for reference purposes.

-For certain tasks (including, but not limited to: design, testing, or content management), I may delegate the work to subcontractors or employees.
+For certain tasks (including, but not limited to design, testing, and content management), I may delegate the work to subcontractors or employees.
 In this case, I will only give them the access they need to complete the tasks in question.
-If possible, I will only give them access to a development or staging environment. **If you have systems or accounts that you need only me to have access to, then please inform me of this when or before you give me access.**
+If possible, I will only give them access to a development or staging environment. **If you have systems or accounts that you need *only* me to have access to, then I need to be informed of this when or before you give me access.**

 ## Billable Hours
 As your consultant, not all of my time will be spent coding for you.
 Instead, I’ll likely be talking to you, learning about what you’re trying to accomplish, doing research for you, and recommending and implementing tools for you to use. **Communication and research time is billable, and I will bill you for phone conversations, meetings, lengthy explanatory emails, and/or research.**

 I will keep a timesheet of time spent per activity, date, and your balance for you to access at will, for all work billed hourly.
 (Note that I do not share my timesheets for fixed price work.)

 Work done by subcontractors or employees follows the same guidelines for billability.
 This work, however, will be billed at 35% of my standard hourly rate, unless we agree otherwise.